 Tips for viewing the run

 Watch the migration responsibly to eliminate extra damage to salmon.
-If you come with a dog, keep your pet on a leash and out of the river, but better leave your canine friend at home.
+If you come with a dog, keep your pet on a leash and out of the river, but consider leaving your canine friend at home.
 Approach the river bank quietly, do not step into the river, and do not throw rocks or sticks into the water.

 Also, bring polarized sunglasses for the best views, as well as polarized lens covers for your camera to take the best shots.
-The binoculars might be useful for pairing your salmon run experience with bird- and other wildlife watching, especially in Tsútswecw Provincial Park.
+Binoculars might be useful for pairing your salmon run experience with bird and other wildlife watching, especially in Tsútswecw Provincial Park.